winterland1989/Action.js/README.md

     'error handled'
 .go (data) -> console.log data + '!'
 ```
-# difference from a promise
+# Difference from a promise

 + The action is lazily called, so if you need call go when you want to fire an action.